We back dedication.

 Antonio Melani

-Driven curiosity, professional prowess and a fine-tuned social skill set are the hallmarks of Antonio.
-His already solid work experience includes investment analyst roles at Nordic private equity firm Areim and fund manager NREP.
-His academic achievements in fields such as finance and civil engineering include MScs from Stockholm School of Economics and KTH Royal Institute of Technology, as well as BScs from Chalmers Institute of Technology and the University of Gothenburg.
-He also deserves a Master’s degree in the art of spreadsheets, if you ask us.
-This hybrid background, combined with an enthusiasm for entrepreneurship and courage to think outside the box truly make Antonio an ideal fit for an agile, lean organization like Flat.
+Antonio's experience in finance includes roles as an investment analyst at private equity firm Areim and fund manager NREP.
+His academic achievements in economics as well as civil engineering include master's degrees from the Stockholm School of Economics and KTH, and bachelor's degrees from Chalmers University of Technology and the University of Gothenburg.
+This hybrid background, combined with an intense enthusiasm for entrepreneurship and a willingness to think outside the box, creates a perfect match between Antonio and an agile, slim organization like Flat.

 CFOBorn 1995